Kong/docs.konghq.com/app/studio/1.0.x/dec-conf-studio.md

 * [Insomnia Designer and the Insomnia Designer Kong Plugin Bundle](/studio/{{page.kong_version}}/download-install) are installed

-## Step 1: Create or Import your specification into Insomnia Designer
+## Step 1: Create or import a spec into Insomnia Designer

 Start by importing or starting a new specification in Insomnia Designer.
 Copy the specification you’d like to convert to declarative config to your clipboard.
 If you don’t have a specification on hand, you can test it out using the [Petstore specification](https://raw.githubusercontent.com/OAI/OpenAPI-Specification/master/examples/v3.0/petstore.yaml).